Pumpkin Bread

-Pumpkin Bread is one of our favorite fall breads.
-We love it so much we’ve now tried other variations like our Pumpkin Streusel Bread and Pumpkin Banana Bread!
+This pumpkin bread recipe is one of our favorite fall bread.
+We love it so much that we’ve now tried other variations like Pumpkin Streusel Bread and Pumpkin Banana Bread!

 My mom is known for her bread.
 It always turns out so good, and so soft.
-She usually gets requests not only from the kids, but from anyone who has had her bread before (cinnamon bread, banana bread, etc).
+She usually gets requests not only from the kids but from anyone who has had her bread before.

-Today’s easy Pumpkin Bread recipe is another one my mom adapted.
+This easy pumpkin bread recipe is another one my mom adapted.
 It is so good and soft and has become a fall favorite.
 It’s just bursting with pumpkin flavor.

 We changed it up a bit by adding some cinnamon and sugar on top and love how moist and fall-ish it is.
 We have a feeling you’ll agree.
 Slice it up for snacks, or for a not-too-sweet dessert!